 We’re always talking about chores.
-How much is too much?
+How many chores should a teenager have?
 Should our kids get paid for doing them?
 We thought, why not ask some parents and kids what happens in their homes.
 Here’s what they say about the chores teenagers are responsible for.
 Not surprisingly, parents and teens have very different opinions about and approaches to completing chores.

 - My kids are responsible for doing their own laundry and putting it away.
 They also have to clear off the dinner table and help rake the leaves.
 I gave them the task of cleaning out the dishwasher, but there was always an argument over that so it wasn’t completed.

 - Cleaning the cat box is a punishment—the dishwasher, a fight.
 My 17-year-old does errands when needed, vacuuming, dishwasher loading and unloading, cat box cleaning.
 My 15-year-old does the dishwasher loading and unloading, cat box cleaning, vacuuming.
 No one gets allowance for any of it, they have so much already.

 MB, East Norwalk, CT

 - I stopped doing laundry when clothes were put in the hamper half inside-out, socks rolled up, etc. Whoever cooks dinner doesn’t have to do dishes.
 I also don’t change beds.
 Every-thing gets done, not always when I want it done, but it is done!
 The only thing that I used to have my kids do that didn’t get done was scooping cat litter.
 The litter box is in my bathroom—out of sight, out of mind I guess.
 I gave up.

 - Empty dishwasher, walk the dog, make dinner when I work late.
 But making dinner isn’t a chore because my daughter enjoys it and is more creative than we would be.